Why spend hours and thousands of dollars redesigning your website from scratch when someone has already done the work for you?

 Web chat is often the first impression for customer service interactions.
 While chat services initially connected consumers with real customer service staff, chatbots have become increasingly common—for obvious reasons and with obvious limitations.

 Designing your website requires a studied understanding of human behavior if you want to increase your conversions.
-Using psychological tactics in your design to appeal to potential customers can help do this, but you must first know how users’ decisions are made.
+Using psychological tactics, such as the dual process theory, in your design to appeal to potential customers can help do this, but you must first know how users’ decisions are made.

 Daniel Kahneman presents two thought systems that can give marketers a framework for how to target their ideal clients through site design and get a major uplift in conversions.